👥Understanding User Roles in Client Hub

 • Ability to edit start and end dates for Jobs

-Best for: Team members focused on their own clients and work.
+Best for: Team members focused on completing their own work.

 Permissions: